Flights cancelled as Tropical Cyclone Sarai hammers Fiji

 It is moving away from the mainland and is expected to head towards Tongan waters between tomorrow and Monday.

-The Tongan Met authority has issued a tropical cyclone alert this morning, saying that on its current track, the cyclone was expected to lie about 135km west southwest of Kadavu, Fiji, by about 1pm today.
+The Tongan Met authority has issued a tropical cyclone alert this morning, saying that on its current track, the cyclone is expected to lie about 135km west southwest of Kadavu, Fiji, by about 1pm today.

-Photos and video footage online today show damaged homes and trees down in low lying areas.
-There are not yet any reports of injuries.
+Photos and video footage online today show damaged homes, trees down in low-lying areas and roads flooded.

 Late last night, the Fiji Meteorological Services Office issued a storm warning in full force for parts of the country.